vim-IDE/vim-IDE/README.md

  - **Fast commenting**: work with a lot of filetype (using *NerdCommenter*)
  - **Web development**: syntax checker and highlighting (default in vim).
    Improved with two plugins for HTML5 and CSS3, supporting LESS and SASS, and providing Bootstrap snippets.
 It matches tags with *MatchTagAlways* and tags are automatically closed with *vim-closetag*.
+   An useful plugin (*vim-coloresque*) highlights the text in the corresponding color it describes.

 -------------------
 Plugins (See each plugins repository to have more informations)